-TEP system in particular.
+In an attempt to achieve the highest possible angular resolution with the TEP array, the socalled Big-Y configuration was designed.
+The schematic of the array layout and a photograph of the system are provided in Figure 2.
+With a similar design to the Very Large Array in New Mexico, the Big-Y TEP configuration was achieved by building three out-rigger arms and placing seven array elements on each.
+The center portion of the array keeps with the original hexagonal lattice design of the TEP system (Mead et al., 1998) but with only 37 elements.
+This sparse array can obtain the angular resolution expected from a filled array with an aperture of 11.3 m but at the expense of increased sidelobe levels and smaller gain.
+However, adaptive array processing schemes can be used to mitigate the adverse effects of the sidelobes.
+Accurate phase calibration is essential for obtaining useful images from any phased array radar and the TEP system, in particular.
 As mentioned, the flexibility of the placement of the array elements has many advantages.
-However, phase calibration can become problematic for sparse arrays when segments of the array are separated by several wavelengths, as is the case with the Big-Y configuration.
-At present, successful calibration has been accomplished for only the center segment of the Big-Y array, which has an aperture of approximately 3.4 m.
+However, phase calibration can become problematic for sparse arrays when segments of the array are separated by several wavelengths as is the case with the Biq-Y configuration.
+At present, successful calibration has been accomplished for only the center segment of the Biq-Y array which has an aperture of approximately 3.4 m.
 Therefore, the results presented will be limited to data from this portion of the array.
-An angular resolution of approximately 5.4° is achieved with this subarray using Fourier-based array processing schemes.
-However, high-resolution algorithms will be exploited to improve the resolution to approximately 2.7 (e.g., Yu et al. 2000).
-As mentioned, the TEP radar was originally designed to incorporate a separate transmit antenna, which can be seen in the background of the photograph of Fig. 2.
-As a result, no high-speed T/R switch was necessary, and observations close to the surface were facilitated.
-The current transmit horn antenna has a $25^{\circ}$ one-way, half-power, beamwidth that defines the imaged volume.
+An angular resolution of approximately $5.4^{\circ}$ is achieved with this subarray using Fourier-based array processing schemes.
+However, high-resolution algorithms will be exploited to improve the resolution to approximately 2.7° (e.g., Yu et al., 2000).
+As mentioned, the TEP radar was originally designed to incorporate a separate transmit antenna which can be seen in the background of the photograph of Figure 2.
+As a result, no high-speed T/R switch was necessary and observations close to the surface were facilitated.
+The current transmit horn antenna has a 25° one-way, half-power, beamwidth which defines the imaged volume.
 At an altitude of 2 km, the volume has a coverage width of approximately 887 m.
 The peak transmit power was 4 kW.